AdobeDocs/workfront-learn.en/help/workfront-proof/upload-proofs/combine-multiple-files-into-a-single-proof.md

 Combining multiple files into a single proof can oftentimes make the proofing process more streamlined.

-The “combine” option is helpful when individual files are related or part of a whole deliverable and all the files need to be reviewed by the same people by the same deadline.
+The "combine" option is helpful when individual files are related or part of a whole deliverable and all the files need to be reviewed by the same people by the same deadline.

 For example, the creative team designed a booklet.
 Four designers produced the pages and saved them as individual PDFs.
 If each designer uploaded these as individual proofs, reviewers would have four separate proofs to review.
 In addition, it would be harder to make sure the pieces of the booklet fit together.